 To sum up, the previous studies suffer from either inefficient structural model design or insufficient representation of an engagement scenario despite the use of the DEVS formalism.
 Due to the weaknesses of the studies, their studies have a better chance of becoming one-time research, remaining underutilized.
-Therefore, the focus of this study is to make the best use of the DEVS formalism, and to overcome these disadvantages and suggest some empirical results.
+Therefore, the focus of this study is to make the best use of the DEVS formalism.